NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicsmethods/nrpmd.md

 ### Generating the initial distribution

-Currently we provide only for nonequilibrium simulations where the nuclear part of the distribution is separable from the electronic part.
+Currently we provide this functionality only for nonequilibrium simulations where the nuclear part of the distribution is separable from the electronic part.
 Typically the nuclear distribution will be sampled using Langevin dynamics or Monte Carlo sampling and the electronic variables are confined to a single electronic state.